TsongSteven/Light-E-Commerce-Project/README.md

 # Symfony5-Light-E-Commerce-Project
-Light E Commerce Project, Which is Live www.amlapong.com, initially integrated payment gateway Razorpay, later removed.
+Light E Commerce Project, initially integrated payment gateway Razorpay, later removed.
 It doesn't consist of user registration/creating account and such.

 <b>Some of the features are</b>